transcriptaze/sn-vcv/README.md

 _sine_ function to generate harmonically rich waveforms that are also continuous and differentiable.

-By modifying the parameters of the _sn_ function it is possible to smoothly morph between a sine wave, a square (well, square'ish) wave, a triangular wave and a sawtooth.
+By modifying the parameters of the _sn_ function it is possible to smoothly morph between a sine wave, a square (well, square'ish) wave, a triangular'ish wave and a sawtooth.
 There is a [web app](https://snyth.pages.dev) which may make this a bit clearer than this umm, very extremely brief explanation, and there is a little more detail [here](https://github.com/transcriptaze/snyth) if you're really curious.

 ### Parameters

-The modules all use the following parameters to determine the wave shape:
+The modules share a common set of parameters that determine the wave shape:

 | Parameter | Range | Name           | Description                                                     |
 |-----------|-------|----------------|-----------------------------------------------------------------|